-In my ‘40’s, I went to the Canadian School of Natural Nutrition in Vancouver and I completed my diploma in 2008.
+This instilled in me the power of a person's own intention to improve their health.
+I wanted to help others to do the same, so I attended the Canadian School of Natural Nutrition in Vancouver and I got a diploma in Natural Nutrition, in 2008.
 I started nutritional consulting that same year.

 All my best,